Tesla Autopilot: History

 In September 2020, Tesla reintroduced the term Enhanced Autopilot to distinguish the existing subset of features which included high-speed highway travel and low-speed parking and summoning, from FSD, which would add medium-speed city road travel.
 Tesla released a "beta" version of its FSD software (which extended "Navigate on Autopilot"-like machine-controlled driving and navigation to 'local roads') in the United States in October 2020 to EAP testers.
 The EAP option tier was made available to all buyers by June 2022 and the FSD beta had expanded to 160,000 testers in the United States and Canada by September.
 In November 2022, the FSD beta was extended to all owners in North America who had purchased the option.
-In April 2024, EAP was removed from the North American design pages.
-However, it is still available for purchase in other markets.
+In April 2024, EAP was removed from the North American design pages, although it is still available for purchase in other markets.

 Hardware iterations

 Hardware 1 and Autopilot (Mobileye)

 In October 2014, Tesla offered customers the ability to pre-purchase Autopilot that was not designed for self-driving.
 Initial versions were built in partnership with Mobileye, but Mobileye ended the partnership in July 2016 because Tesla "was pushing the envelope in terms of safety".

 Vehicles manufactured after September 2014 included Hardware 1 (HW1), which supported Autopilot.
 The first Autopilot software release came in October 2015 as part of Tesla software version 7.0.
 Version 7.1 removed some features to discourage risky driving.

 Version 8.0 processed radar signals to create a point cloud similar to lidar to help navigate in low visibility.
 In November 2016, Autopilot 8.0 was updated to encourage drivers to grip the steering wheel.
-By November 2016, Autopilot had operated for 300 million miles (500 million km).
+By November 2016, Autopilot had operated for 300 e6mi.